-A: You could, but that only addresses the delivery of 20% of your applications.
+A: You could, but that typically only addresses the delivery of 20% of your applications.
 The other 80% are being delivered directly to your users, outside of your control mechanisms like Active Directory (AD).
-By front-ending this solution with Clearlogin, our Identity and Access tool, we’re throwing a lasso around those users and their access as well and creating one central choke point for all users that IT can manage.
+By front-ending this solution with Identity and Access Management tools you can secure users and their access while providing a central location for IT to manage.

 Q: Can’t I just buy OKTA and do this myself?

-A: Technologies like OKTA will address SSO and MFA.
-They are also VERY expensive to implement and pay for on a monthly basis.
-They also don’t address the 20% of your applications that are legacy whereas Workspaces puts these applications behind the SSO/MFA portal and serves them up from our data centers to your end users in a SaaS-like experience.
+A: Technologies like OKTA will address Single Sign-On (SSO) and Multi-factor Authentication (MFA) but are more expensive to implement and pay for on a monthly basis.
+They also don’t address Windows applications.
+Digital workspaces can put these applications into an SSO/MFA portal and deliver them from data centers directly to your end-users in a SaaS-like experience.

 Here are some use cases that might still point you in the DaaS direction:

 - You’re already on DaaS today– We move a healthy dose of customers from other DaaS providers to our platform.
-At times, it’s easier or better to keep them on a like-for-like platform from a user adoption or training perspective.
-However, we’d argue that it’s worth the effort to show your users a better way and that the adoption changes will pay dividends for you (and them) later.
+At times, it’s easier, or better, to keep them on a like-for-like platform from a user adoption or training perspective.
+However, we’d argue that it’s worth the effort to show your users a better way and that the adoption changes will pay dividends for you (and them) for years to come.

-- You’re a BYOT – Bring your own tools – business – From time-to-time a customer brings their own tools to the party like RMM, AV or desktop OS.
-In these scenarios, and in combination of a one size fits all environment, the DaaS solution may end up being less expensive.
+You’re a BYOT – Bring your own tools – business – From time-to-time a customer brings their own tools, such as RMM, AV, or desktop OS, to the party.
+In these scenarios, and in a combination of a one size fits all environment, the DaaS solution may end up being less expensive.

 Over the years, we have found that successfully funded and deployed DaaS solutions typically involve one or more of these four business outcomes.